Liberation Tigers of Tamil Eelam: TULF support

 Tamil United Liberation Front leader Appapillai Amirthalingam, who was in 1977 elected as the Opposition leader of Sri Lanka Parliament, clandestinely supported the LTTE.
 Amirthalingam believed that if he could exercise control over the Tamil insurgent groups, it would enhance his political position and pressure the government to agree to grant political autonomy to the Tamils.
 Thus, he provided letters of reference to the LTTE and to other Tamil insurgent groups to raise funds.
 Both Uma Maheswaran (a former surveyor) and Urmila Kandiah, the first female member of the LTTE, were prominent members of the TULF youth wing.
 Maheswaran was the secretary of TULF Tamil Youth Forum, Colombo branch.
 Amirthalingam introduced Prabhakaran to N. S. Krishnan, who later became the first international representative of LTTE.
 It was Krishnan who introduced Prabhakaran to Anton Balasingham, who later became the chief political strategist and chief negotiator of LTTE, which split for the first time in 1979.
 Uma Maheswaran was found to be having a love affair with Urmila Kandiah, which was against the code of conduct of LTTE.
 Prabhakaran expelled him and Maheswaran formed People's Liberation Organisation of Tamil Eelam (PLOTE) in 1980.

 In 1980, Junius Richard Jayewardene's government agreed to devolve power by the means of District Development Councils upon the request of TULF.
 By this time, LTTE and other insurgent groups wanted a separate state.
 They had no faith in any sort of political solution.
 Thus the TULF and other Tamil political parties were steadily marginalized and insurgent groups emerged as the major force in the north.
-During this period of time, several other insurgent groups came into the arena, such as EROS (1975), TELO (1979), PLOTE (1980), EPRLF (1980) and TELA (1982).
+During this period of time, several other insurgent groups came into the arena, such as Eelam Revolutionary Organisation of Students (1975), Tamil Eelam Liberation Organization (1979), PLOTE (1980), Eelam People's Revolutionary Liberation Front (1980) and Tamil Eelam Liberation Army (1982).
 LTTE ordered civilians to boycott the local government elections of 1983 which TULF contested.
 Voter turnout became as low as 10%.
 Thereafter, Tamil political parties were largely unable to represent the Tamil people as insurgent groups took over their position.

 Thirunelveli attack, 1983

-The LTTE carried out its first major attack on 23 July 1983, when they ambushed Sri Lanka Army patrol Four Four Bravo at Thirunelveli, Jaffna.
-Thirteen Sri Lankan servicemen were killed in the attack, leading to the Black July pogrom where up to 3000 Tamil civilians were killed across the island.

-Many consider Black July to be a planned rampage against the Tamil community of Sri Lanka, in which sections of the government were implicated.

-Thousands of outraged Tamil youths joined Tamil militant groups to fight the Sri Lankan government, in what is considered a major catalyst to the insurgency in Sri Lanka.
+Following a Sri Lankan Army ambush in Meesalai in which two LTTE members were killed including its military commander Seelan, the LTTE sought revenge by launching its first attack on the Army.
+On 23 July 1983, the LTTE ambushed the Army patrol Four Four Bravo in Thirunelveli, Jaffna, and killed thirteen soldiers.
+The ambush provided the pretext for the pre-planned Black July pogrom to be unleashed against the Tamil community in which 3,500-4,000 Tamils were killed.
+Before the pogrom the LTTE had only 30 full-time members.
+Subsequently, thousands of outraged Tamil youths joined Tamil militant groups to fight the Sri Lankan government, in what is considered a major catalyst to the insurgency in Sri Lanka.
+Among the notable members to join the LTTE following the pogrom included its eastern commander Karuna Amman, its police chief Balasingham Nadesan and its first suicide attacker Captain Miller.